bboreham/weave/docs/ipam.md

 ### The Allocation Process

-- The allocator can allocate freely to containers on your machine from ranges you own
-  - This data does not need to be persisted (assumed to have the same failure domain)
-- If the allocator runs out of space (all owned ranges are full), it will ask another peer for space
+When a peer owns some range(s), it can allocate freely from within those ranges to containers on the same machine.
+If it runs out of space (all owned ranges are full), it will ask another peer for space:
-  - we pick a peer to ask at random, weighted by the amount of space owned by each peer
+  - it picks a peer to ask at random, weighted by the amount of space owned by each peer
   - if the target peer decides to give up space, it unicasts a message back to the asker with the newly-updated ring.
-  - we will continue to ask for space until we receive some, or our copy of the ring tells us all peers are full.
+  - it will continue to ask for space until it receives some, or its copy of the ring tells it all peers are full.

 ### The Ring CRDT